 - Share examples and micro case studies from past clients to illustrate the effectiveness of your expertise.

 Bear with me, this is a bit techy, but by including relevant keywords (exact words your clients type into Google) and so-called meta tags (explaining to search engines what page is about) it can improve your visibility in search results and attract organic traffic (free visitors) to your website.

-Think: website visitors without learning how to use and buying pricey online ads.
+Think: attracting visitors to your website without learning to use and buying pricey Facebook or Google ads.